CoderAllan/GitCommitsAnalysis/README.md

   -t, --title                  (Default: GitCommitsAnalysis) The title to appear
                                in the top of the reports

-  -i, --ignoredfiletypes       The filetypes to ignore when analysing the Git
+  -i, --ignoredfiletypes       The file types to ignore when analyzing the Git
                                repository..
 Eg. '-i csproj npmrc gitignore'
 ```